rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 ### Basic Commands

-I really only used 3-4 commands when working on my website, but these are basic Git commands to get you started with creating your website.
+I only used 3-4 commands when working on my website, but these are basic Git commands to get you started with creating your website.

 - `git init`: initializes a repository